elevateforhumanity/fix2/SOCIAL_MEDIA_SCRIPTS.md

 # 📱 TikTok & Instagram Reel Scripts

-## 15 Short-Form Video Scripts for Elevate Connects
+## 15 Short-Form Video Scripts for Elevate for Humanity

 Each script is 30-45 seconds, optimized for TikTok, Instagram Reels, and YouTube Shorts.